Holistic Tips To Get Rid Of Perioral Dermatitis

 11. Slow down and simplify your daily lifestyle and skincare routine.

-12. LED light therapy may also help reduce the redness, swelling and pain, this can be done at home with a quality device like the faceLITE that offers the correct wavelength for healing.
+12. LED light therapy may also help reduce the redness, swelling, and pain, this can be done at home with a quality device like the faceLITE that offers the correct wavelength for healing.

 “Healing from the inside out is the only way to address the individual causes of each person’s perioral dermatitis.”